History of Maryland Transit Administration

 Many routes of the agency's current bus lines are based on the original streetcars operated by the Baltimore Transit Company and its parent companies between the 1890s and 1960s.
+Those followed from horsecar railway companies which had laid track along Baltimore streets beginning in 1859; many lines followed old turnpike roads and connected the city's neighborhoods with suburban villages.
 All of these routes were ultimately converted to rubber tire bus operations, and many were consolidated, extended into newly developed areas, or otherwise reconfigured to keep up with the ridership demands of the times.
 Additional routes and extensions were added in later years to serve newly developed communities and to feed into Metro and Light Rail stations.

 With the growth in popularity of the private automobile during the 20th century, streetcar and bus ridership declined, and the needs for public transportation changed.
 Mass transit in Baltimore and other cities shifted from a corporate operation to a service funded and run by the government.
 The amount of service provided was greatly reduced.
 Some areas once served by streetcars are now served minimally by buses or not at all.

 The demise of the Baltimore streetcar took place between the years of 1947 and 1963, hastened by National City Lines' acquisition, which said that buses offered lower maintenance and had greater flexibility in traffic.
 With its rails demolished, Baltimore was no longer a streetcar city.
 As transit needs and trends changed, rail transit did return to the city, with the Metro Subway opening in 1983 and the Light Rail in 1992.